beam-telemetry/telemetry_metrics/README.md

 The way in which reporters aggregate or export this data is not in the scope of this project.
 Rather, a goal is to define a standardized set of aggregations that will be supported by reporters.

+See the documentation for [Telemetry.Metrics module](https://hexdocs.pm/telemetry_metrics/0.1.0/Telemetry.Metrics.html)
+for more details.

 ## Copyright and License

 Telemetry.Metrics is copyright (c) 2018 Chris McCord and Erlang Solutions.